 Your OCD may not look anything at all like what the stereotypes look like.
 OCD obsessions are typically ego-dystonic, meaning they’re experienced as unwanted, intrusive, and inconsistent with the self.
 Common focus areas for obsessions include contamination, harm (thoughts of harming others), “just right”, scrupulosity (moral/religious), relationships, order and symmetry, unwanted sexual thoughts, fears of losing control, or obsessing over the implications of bodily sensations.

 - Clinical Research Unit for Anxiety and Depression: patient treatment manual for OCD

 - Merck Manual

-- nOCD app (on the App Store and Google Play – recommended by M.B.
+- nOCD app – recommended by M.B.
 Henry

 - OCD & Anxiety Support Facebook group – recommended by M.B.
 Henry

 - Overcoming Your OCD: A Therapy Assignment Workbook from Between Sessions Resources

 - Peace of Mind Foundation